 Using the mounting steps to get onto the carriage

 If you are interested in volunteering or if you would like to come for a taster drive or know someone who would then please contact us.
 No experience is necessary to be a volunteer and you don’t even need to love horses.
 There are lots of ancillary activities and it can be very beneficial to your own health and mental wellbeing.
 Carriage driving takes place at Chaxhill House, Westbury on Severn GL14 1QP on Tuesdays and Thursdays.

-During the first week in October we held celebrations to mark our own 20th Anniversary and the 50th Anniversary of Riding for the Disabled Association.
+During the first week of October 2019 we held celebrations to mark our own 20th Anniversary and the 50th Anniversary of Riding for the Disabled Association.
 All clients received a certificate and a medal or rosette and a cake topped with the RDA 50th Anniversary logo.

 Our clients pay a fee each time they drive which helps to meet our basic running costs.
 All other costs have to be met through fund raising activities.
 These include;

-- Last year, 2019, we held three coffee mornings.
+- During 2019 we held three coffee mornings.
 Two at the Armoury Hall, Newnham and another at our base Chaxhill House.
 All of which were very successful.

 - We attend, recruit and make collections at local events.

 - One weekend each year we are given the opportunity to man the Rikenel car park in Gloucester and collect the parking fees.

 - We make grant applications to cover the cost of major purchases.
 Both of our wheelchair accessible carriages were paid for with grants from the National Lottery.
 These carriages have ramps enabling us to load wheelchair users in their own wheelchairs.